 Playing With the Strap On

-If you’ve got 50 dollars to spend and you’re in the market for a new strap, give Italia Leather Straps a call and place an order.
+If you’re in the market for a new strap, give Italia Leather Straps a call.

 The strap comes with all the goods and not-so-goods associated with leather straps.
 Breaking the strap in and adjusting it during it’s first couple of uses it going to be the biggest source of frustration as it did, for me, require considerable strength and fenagling to get the strap seated correctly on me and on the bass period.
 Moreover, playing with this kind of strap can tug at your shirt and prompt you to readjust every so often during playing.
 How much that weighs on your decision to purchase this kind of strap is a matter left entirely to you.